hk-speedrunning/HK-Rules/route-notes/Kronk%.md

 * Bench in atrium
 * Do right atrium (60 + 61)
 * Go to balcony, fireball the Path of Pain entrance, get lever (62)
-* Benchwarp, swap shaman for dashmaster, enter Path of Pain
+* Benchwarp, enter Path of Pain
 * KRONK (63)